Hyperbook Documentation

 • Multiple Typst Blocks: When multiple Typst blocks are present on the same page, they render sequentially (one at a time) to ensure file isolation.
 Each block maintains its own independent file system during rendering.

-• File Isolation: Files loaded in one Typst block (via @source or @file) are completely isolated from other blocks on the same page.
+• File Isolation: Files loaded in one Typst block (via @source) are completely isolated from other blocks on the same page.
 This means you can use the same filename (e.g., other.typ) in different blocks without conflicts.

 • Project Download: When downloading a Typst project as ZIP, all referenced assets are automatically included: